SporeDB/sporedb/doc/paper/wp.md

 Nodes have to connect to a given number of other nodes (Peers) in order to enter the Mycelium.
-SporeDB provides a way to authenticate and encrypt communications similar to the PGP Web Of Trust [@rahman_1997]: nodes initially specify a list of peer with an associated trust level (bootstrapping nodes), and share their public keys.
+SporeDB provides a way to authenticate and encrypt communications similar to the PGP Web Of Trust [@rahman_1997]: nodes initially specify a list of peers with an associated trust level (bootstrapping nodes), and share their public keys.
-Communications are then authenticated using one's private key, and encrypted using trusted peer's public key.
+Communications are then authenticated using one's private key, and encrypted using trusted peers' public keys.

-A trust level specify how we trust the other node to correctly authenticate third-party nodes.
+A trust level specifies how much we trust the other node to correctly authenticate third-party nodes.
-SporeDB use standard PGP trust level (ultimate, complete, marginal and unknown), but permits some deeper customization, especially in the marginal level: it is possible to require N marginal-trusted peers to confirm the same data before trusting it.
+SporeDB uses standard PGP trust level (ultimate, complete, marginal and unknown), but permits some deeper customization, especially in the marginal level: it is possible to require N marginal-trusted peers to confirm the same data before trusting it.
 SporeDB call this a N-marginal trust level.

 If one node doesn't completely trust any other node, it is advised to use a default (f+1)-marginal trust level, with f maximum number of byzantine nodes.
 Conflicts are hopefully quickly discovered and signaled.
-A user of the network would be able to lower the reputation of some nodes if he figures out some strange behaviors.
+A user of the network would be able to lower the reputation of some nodes if he figures out some strange behaviors when receiving evidences of byzantine actions.

 *Note: This design, as opposed to central authentication schemes, seems to be weaker.*
-*But it obviously offers more reliability in a fully-decentralized network, while no central authority should be trusted.*
+*But it obviously offers more reliability in a fully-decentralized network, where no central authority should be trusted.*

 ## Discovery and synchronization